-Criterion Description Specific location of the viewpoint Looking North along Priory Lane from the junction with Manor Road.
-Description and purpose Our intent is to protect this view, that from certain angles remains unchanged for more than 150yrs.
+Criterion Description Specific location of the Looking North along Priory Lane from the junction with viewpoint Manor Road.
+Description and Our intent is to protect this view, that from certain angles purpose remains unchanged for more than 150yrs.
 To preserve the beauty of this spot that resonates the character of North Wootton prior to the expansion of Kings Lynn and suburbs since the 1960's.
 Direction of the view The Green lays parallel to the northern end of Priory Lane.
 The space offers views from the North, South and Eastern approaches.
-Is the view publicly accessible?
-Yes.
-Both residents and those passing through get to appreciate this pleasant space.
+Is the view publicly Yes.
+Both residents and those passing through get to accessible? appreciate this pleasant space.
 The National Cycle Route also passes alongside on the route connecting Kings Lynn and Sandringham.
-Quality of the view - condition The area is in good order.
-The grass is cut by the borough council throughout summer months.
+Quality of the view - The area is in good order.
+The grass is cut by the borough condition council throughout summer months.
 There are established trees on The Green, which complement the area whilst not negatively impacting either the road or houses that flank it.
 Planning history Developments since have been limited and built with moderate attempts to maintain the same theme of colour schemes and building materials.
-Scenic quality of the view A pleasant view afforded by the combination of natural assets such as the established trees and thoughtful development. classic Elizabeth II red pillar box and a defunct (but well maintained) red phone box that now serves as a community library.
-Does this view fall within any landscape designations e.g., AONB?
-Not directly within the Norfolk Coast AONB but close to the designation.
-What national and local character area type The view falls within the National Character Area NCA76- Northwest Norfolk and within the Local Landscape
+Scenic quality of the A pleasant view afforded by the combination of natural view assets such as the established trees and thoughtful development. classic Elizabeth II red pillar box and a defunct (but well maintained) red phone box that now serves as a community library.
+Does this view fall Not directly within the Norfolk Coast AONB but close to within any landscape the designation. designations e.g., AONB?
+What national and local The view falls within the National Character Area NCA76character area type Northwest Norfolk and within the Local Landscape

-Criterion Description does this view fall Character Areas- 'open coastal marshes', 'drained coastal within? marshes' and 'wooded slopes with estate land'.
+Criterion Description does this view fall within?
+Character Areas- 'open coastal marshes', 'drained coastal marshes' and 'wooded slopes with estate land'.
 Conservation interest Yes.
 Recreational value The classic red phone box now serves as a community library.
 A bench on the junction of Manor Road and Priory Lane is oriented toward the North to afford a view of The Green.
 The grassed area itself can offer shade from the sun for a space to sit.
 Rarity This area, with the Old School is a super example of the original character and style of the village prior to expansion and developments.
-What is the view A harmonious combination of nature and historic representative of? buildings.
+What is the view representative of?
+A harmonious combination of nature and historic buildings.
 Perception of the view?
 Well regarded and well maintained.
 In the 2022 Neighbourhood Plan Survey, parishioners cited this as one of their favourite views in the village that they were passionate to preserve.
 Are there any associations with the view e.g. historic?
-Map reference point Norfolk Coast West Kings Lynn & Hunstanton Explore Map 250 CR TE 644 245 through to CR TE 645 246 GR TF 644 245 through to GR TF 645 246
+Map reference point Norfolk Coast West Kings Lynn & Hunstanton Explore Map 250 GR TF 644 245 through to GR TF 645 246

-View 7- Widespread views from Gatehouse Ln looking along the Green, towards the village sign and over the junction
+View 6- Widespread views from Gatehouse Ln looking along the Green, towards the village sign and over the junction